muppin/mastering-DevOps/Interview Questions/Ayushi.md

 - How you used boto3?
 - Do you know Helm?
 - what task you do on Ansible?
-- Difference between deamon set and deployment set?
+- Difference between deamon set and stateful set?

   _______________________________________________________________________________________________________________________________________________________________